-SEC sues Tesla CEO Musk, alleges fraud over tweets
+SEC sue Tesla's Musk for fraud, seek to bar him as director

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission on Thursday sued Tesla Inc (TSLA.O) Chief Executive Elon Musk, accusing him of securities fraud for making a series of “false and misleading” tweets about potentially taking the electric car company private.
+NEW YORK (Reuters) - The U.S. Securities and Exchange Commission on Thursday accused Tesla Inc (TSLA.O) Chief Executive Elon Musk of fraud and sought to ban him as a director of a public company, saying he made a series of “false and misleading” tweets about potentially taking the electric car company private.

-In a complaint filed in Manhattan federal court, the SEC said Musk “knew or was reckless in not knowing” that he was misleading investors on Aug.
-7 by telling his more than 22 million Twitter followers that he might take Tesla private at $420 per share, and that there was “funding secured.”
+The complaint filed in Manhattan federal court makes Musk one of the highest-profile executives to be accused by the SEC of securities fraud.

+It came less than two months after Musk told his more than 22 million Twitter followers on Aug.
+7 that he might take Tesla private at $420 per share, and that there was “funding secured.”
-The complaint also faults subsequent tweets in which Musk said “investor support is confirmed,” and that a “special purpose fund” might be created for investors who stick with the Palo Alto, California-based company.

 Tesla was not immediately available for comment.
 Its shares fell 5.7 percent in after-hours trading.

-Musk has long used Twitter to criticize short-sellers betting against his company, and several investor lawsuits have been filed against him and Tesla over the tweets.
+Musk has long used Twitter to criticize short-sellers betting against his company, and already faced several investor lawsuits over the Aug.
+7 tweets, which caused Tesla’s share price to gyrate.

+According to the SEC, Musk “knew or was reckless in not knowing” that his tweets about taking Tesla private at $420 a share were false and misleading, given that he had never discussed such a transaction with any funding source.

+The SEC said he also knew he had not satisfied other contingencies when he declared unequivocally that only a shareholder vote would be needed.

 On Aug.
 24, after news of the SEC probe had become known, Musk blogged that Tesla would remain public, citing investor resistance.